A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: The method for -pseudo-Hermitian systems

-This shows that the generalization of the creation operator is consistent with that of the inner product.
-The formula $a=(a^\ddagger)^\ddagger$ reduces to the one we are quite familiar with, i.e. $a=(a^\dagger)^\dagger$, when $\eta_+$ takes the identity operator, i.e. when an $\eta_+$-pseudo-Hermitian system turns out to be a Hermitian one.
-Considering the well-known commutation relations satisfied by the usual annihilation and creation operators in the conventional quantum mechanics, we require that the newly defined annihilation and creation operators in the $\eta_+$-pseudo-Hermitian quantum mechanics comply with
+This shows that the redefinition of the annihilation and creation operators is consistent with the definition of the modified bra vector states eq.~(\ref{stateadjoint}).
+The formula $a=(a^\ddagger)^\ddagger$ becomes the one we are quite familiar with, {\em i.e.}, $a=(a^\dagger)^\dagger$, when $\eta_+$ takes the identity operator, {\em i.e.}, when an $\eta_+$-pseudo-Hermitian system becomes a Hermitian one.
+Considering the well-known commutation relations satisfied by the usual annihilation and creation operators in the conventional quantum mechanics, we require that the redefined annihilation and creation operators in the $\eta_+$-pseudo-Hermitian quantum mechanics comply with

-which reduces consistently to the usual commutation relations when $\eta_+$ becomes the identity.
+which turns consistently back to the usual commutation relations when $\eta_+$ becomes the identity operator, {\em i.e.}, that $\eta_+$ becomes the identity operator is equivalent to that the $\eta_+$-pseudo-Hermitian self-adjoint becomes the Hermitian self-adjoint, ${\ddag} \rightarrow \dag$.

 At last, we define the corresponding number operator in the pseudo-Hermitian quantum mechanics as follows: